qytela/nest-ms/README.md

 ## About this project

-This project show how to build microservices with Kafka transport.
+This project show how to build NestJS (monorepo [nx.dev](https://nx.dev/)) microservices with Kafka transport.

 The services is: